new-penguin/libretro-xenia-launcher-antimicrox/README.md

   cp xenia_launcher_libretro.info /usr/share/libretro/info/xenia_launcher_libretro.info
   ```

 3. Make sure [Xenia](https://xenia.jp/) is installed either natively or have wine installed and the xenia directory copied to ./config/retroarch/system/xenia/xenia.exe as well as [antimicrox](https://github.com/AntiMicroX/antimicrox/).
+I recommend as of now that you use it via Wine because the native Linux version is very experimental and I've not had much luck with it.

 ## Usage